Maxqia/PoreRT/README.md

 ## Questions?

-Have an issue or a question about Pore?
+Have an issue or a question about PoreRT?
 No problem!
 Feel free to ask in #lapis on EsperNet.

 ## Licensing

-Pore's source code is made available under the [MIT license](http://opensource.org/licenses/MIT).
+PoreRT's source code is made available under the [MIT license](http://opensource.org/licenses/MIT).
 You may do as you wish with the source within its bounds.

 `.patch` files for Bukkit are made available under the [GPLv3](http://opensource.org/licenses/gpl-3.0.html).

-Pore's distribution is made available under the [GPLv3](http://opensource.org/licenses/gpl-3.0.html).
+PoreRT's distribution is made available under the [GPLv3](http://opensource.org/licenses/gpl-3.0.html).